ikuo/garapon4s/README.md

 See also `src/main/scala/Garapon4S.scala`.

 ## TODO
-- Support Favorite, Channel, Play, and Thumbs API
+- Support Channel, Play, and Thumbs API
-- Handle errors in response